-Most table saws come with rip fences that are good enough.
-They basically do what’s required of them.
-But you may find that they aren’t quite as precise as you like.
-In particular, they’re often not perfectly straight.
-Or, if they’re straight enough, they don’t stay straight reliably under the force of wood being pushed against them.
+Most table saws come with rip fences that seem just “good enough.”
+They basically do the minimum required of them.
+You will often find that they aren’t quite as precise as you like.
+They often arrive not quite straight, or else they don’t stay straight reliably under the force of wood pushing against them.

-In the end, you often find yourself with a ruler or tape measure repeatedly measuring multiple points along the fence.
-This takes up valuable time, and it’s even worse if you need to re-check frequently in between cuts.
-Worst of all, if the fence does have a bit of give in it, you might end up making the wrong cut.
-At best, this is a waste of time—at worst, you may have ruined or wasted your wood.
+In the end, you often find yourself with a ruler or tape measure measuring along the fence.
+This takes up valuable time—even more if you need to re-check frequently between cuts.
+If the fence has a bit of give in it, you might still end up making the wrong cut.
+At best, this wastes time—at worst, you may ruin your wood.

 Can I Install an Aftermarket Fence on My Table Saw?

-The longer answer is: Very likely, but you’ll need to be willing to do a little work.
-And not if you have a compact jobsite table saw.
+Probably, unless you have a compact jobsite table saw.
+But you may need to do a little upfront work.
 Two factors come in to play: size and mounting.

-Almost all aftermarket table saw fences are designed to fit on table saws with tables that measure 27” from front to back.
-There’s usually a little tolerance in there for slight variations, maybe up to 1/2” or so depending on the model.
-This fits the vast majority of contractor and cabinet table saws on the market.
-Table saw manufacturers have more or less standardized on this size.
+Almost all aftermarket table saw fences target saws with tables that measure 27” from front to back.
+Table saw makers have more or less standardized on this size.
+Fence manufacturers typically build in a little tolerance for slight variations—maybe up to 1/2” or so depending on the model.
+That fits the vast majority of contractor and cabinet table saws on the market.

-If your table saw is deeper than about 27 1/2” from front to back, it’s unlikely these fences will fit.
-If it’s slightly under 27”, you can probably fashion a shim to hold the rail and make it work.
-But they definitely won’t fit on portable jobsite table saws that often measure around 21-22”.
+So if your table saw measures more than about 27 1/2” from front to back, it’s unlikely these fences will fit.
+If it measures slightly under 27”, you can probably fashion a shim to hold the rail and make it work.

-All of these fences are sold as a system that includes both the fence and rails that attach to the front and back of your saw.
+Most these fences come as a system that includes both the fence and rails that attach to the front and back of your saw.
 These will replace the rails that came with your saw.
-The manufacturers are somewhat less united on where the holes for mounting fence rails ought to be.
-While there are some common layouts, they’re by no means universal.
+Saw manufacturers differ on where the holes for mounting fence rails ought to be.
+While you’ll find some common layouts, none have universal adoption.

-So if you buy a fence from the manufacturer of your saw, it’s likely it’ll just work.
-If not, be prepared to drill some new holes in your saw’s cabinet to mount the rails.
-This might seem daunting, but all of the fences come with instructions on how to lay out your holes.
-You definitely want to take time with this, double- and triple-checking the entire layout before drilling.
+If you buy a fence from the manufacturer of your saw, most likely it’ll just work.
+Otherwise, prepare to drill some new holes in your saw’s cabinet to mount the rails.
+This might seem daunting, but quality fences come with instructions on how to lay out your holes.
+You’ll want to take time with this, double- and triple-checking the entire layout before drilling.
 Consider using clamps to hold the rails on your saw while you move the fence into different positions.
-You want to make sure that it’s moving smoothly and precisely everywhere before you commit to drilling a hole.
+You want to make sure that it moves smoothly and precisely everywhere before you commit to drilling a hole.

 Some fences come with a drill bit to drill the holes and a tap to thread the whole so you can mount the rail.
-Unfortunately, these are usually on the less sturdy (read: cheaper) side, and might not be up to the task.
-In that case, or if none were included, you might need to use your own drill bits and taps.
-Luckily, these are pretty cheap to get at a home improvement center.
+These are often on the less sturdy (read: cheaper) side, and might not be up to the task.
+In that case, or if the fence ships without any, you might need to use your own drill bits and taps.
+(Or pick up a cheap set at a home improvement center.)
 You’ll want to make sure to use the sizes indicated in the instructions.

 What Features Do I Need?

-It’s a given that any rip fence ought to be simple to align precisely and stay securely in that position until you move it.
-All of the fences I’ve mentioned here will do that.
+Any rip fence ought to align precisely and stay securely in that position until you move it.
+All the fences I’ve mentioned here will do that.
 Beyond that, though, there are some differences to consider.

 The fences come with rails of a particular length.
 And the fence positioning mechanism itself takes up some space.
-Together with the layout of the mounting holes, these will determine how far the fence can be positioned from the blade.
+Together with the layout of the mounting holes, these will determine how far you can position the fence from the blade.

-All of the fences I’ve chosen will give you at least 25” of capacity to the right of the blade.
-That’s enough to rip a 4’x8’ piece of plywood down the middle.
-And some will give you up to 50” of capacity, which may be important if you’re making large cabinets.
+All the fences I’ve chosen will give you at least 25” of capacity to the right of the blade.
+That gives enough room to rip a 4’x8’ piece of plywood down the middle.
+And some will give you up to 50” of capacity, a must if you make large cabinets.

 Bear in mind that you need to have the space to actually put the saw with these large rails attached.
-In some cases, the rails could be up to 7’ long.
+In some cases, the rails stretch up to 7’ long.
 And you’ll need to make sure you have enough support under the rails that the saw doesn’t become top-heavy.
-Be sure to check that before you use it (with some wood on top but without the saw plugged in).
+Make sure to check that before you use it (with some wood on top but without the saw plugged in).

 If you have a cabinet saw that never moves, this probably doesn’t matter much.
 Just make sure you have enough support under the rails, and you can make them as long as you want.

 I think almost anyone would be happy with the Shop Fox W2005 Fence with Standard Rails.
-But every product has its advantages and disadvantages.
-I hope I’ve given you all the information you need to choose the table saw fence that’s right for you!
+But each fence has its advantages and disadvantages.
+I hope I’ve given you all the information you need to choose the table saw fence just right for you!